Best Clinic UK - Aesthetics Awards 2024

 Yes, you can have breast implants removed and replaced at the same time.
 However if you have an infection your surgeon will ask you to wait for this to clear up before putting in any new implants.
 This may take in the region of three months.

-Will I feel better after breast implant removal?
+Will I feel better after Breast Implant Removal?

 If you are suffering pain associated with capsular contracture, removing implants can provide almost instant pain relief.
 If large or over-sized implants are causing you neck or back pain, then removing these will help to alleviate this pain.
 If you are experiencing any symptoms of a silicone implant leak, removal will help to resolve this.
+Your surgeon will discuss how you will feel post Breast Implant Removal or Replacement during your consultation.

 What breast implants are used in the UK?